 14. Lower Cholesterol

-- Black sesame seeds benefit in lowering the cholesterol levels.
+- Black sesame seeds benefit in lowering the cholsterol levels.
 They contain two substances called sesamin and sesamolin, which belong to a group of fibers called lignans.
-Lignans have a cholesterol lowering effect as they are rich in dietary fiber (12).
+Lignans, especially when taken along with stanol esters (chemical compounds known to reduce bad cholesterol levels) have a cholesterol lowering effect (11).

 - Black sesame seeds also contain plant compounds called phytosterols which have a structure similar to that of cholesterol.
 Their consumption not only decreases the blood cholesterol levels, but also reduces the risk of developing certain types of cancer.

 - Sesame seeds have the highest phytosterol content of all seeds and nuts.

 15. Eye Health

 - According to traditional Chinese medicine, there is a strong relationship between the internal organs and external parts such as the eyes.

 - The liver stores blood and since a certain branch of the liver channel goes to the eyes, the liver can also send blood to the eyes to support their functioning.

 - Black sesame seeds are beneficial for the liver as they increase the liver blood, thereby nourishing the eyes.
 Their therapeutic effects help in treating blurred vision and tired, dry eyes.

 Black sesame seeds have been found to increase energy, nourish the brain and slow down aging.
 The regular consumption of black sesame seeds can help reduce the symptoms of backache, painful or tight and stiff joints, and weakness in the joints.